 But you can’t just go around asking for their money.
 You need to get to know them, what do they do and what are they having issues with, so you can solve the burning problems and provide the most value.

 Now imagine that the room is the Earth and there are 500.000.000 people ready to be sold.
 That’s LinkedIn.

-Learn how to use Linkedin for selling and lead generation with step by step instructions, tricks, tips and tools for a successful Linkedin sales strategy.
+Learn how to use Linkedin for selling and lead generation with step by step instructions, tricks, tips, hacks, tools, and whatnot for a successful Linkedin sales strategy.

 Why is LinkedIn good for B2B marketing?